 “…brands can also access influencer marketing specializing in farming, nursing, botany, DJ/entertainment, gaming, teaching and automotive to name a few.”

 Influencer marketing is the art of connecting brands and the powerful voices of digital content creators to drive authentic conversations around a product message, conclusively driving awareness and engagement.

-In 2013, Find Your Influence launched its SaaS platform to help brands scale their influencer programs efficiently.
+In 2013, Find Your Influence launched its SaaS platform to help brands scale their influencer marketing programs efficiently.
 In nearly nine years, the technology powering the Find Your Influence (FYI) platform has helped to execute more than 12,000 influencer campaigns.